Protecting The Underneath of Your Car

 Rust is the biggest threat to a vehicle’s undercarriage.
 Over time, rust can eat into all sorts of components located underneath your car leaving you to cover hefty repair bills or forcing you to find a replacement sooner than you would have liked.

 The salt used on roads in cold climates is considered to be the most common cause of rust on vehicles.
-Vehicles used in coastal areas, saltwater can have a similar effect on your vehicle as well.
+For vehicles used in coastal areas, saltwater can have a similar effect on your vehicle as well.

 Salt is known to speed along the oxidation process in metals in a number of ways.
 First and foremost, salt is a catalyst in the oxidation reaction between moisture and metal.
 Secondly, salt is hygroscopic, meaning that it attracts moisture, leading to the formation of more rust when attached to a metal surface.
 Since salt does not get used up, this process repeats itself over and over again.